Ares-Developers/Ares-docs/migration.rst

   The Unit Delivery super weapon uses a new placing method.
 Compared to previous versions, unit and buildings are placed more random now.
-Delivered objects are put on guard or hunt mission.
+Delivered objects are put on guard, area guard or hunt mission.

   Force Shield no longer considers buildings with :tag:`ForceShield.Modifier` less than or equal to :value:`0.0` eligible targets.